opentoonz/opentoonz_docs/source/creating_movements.rst

     - If the animation is a cycle and you want the character to keep on walking, the last hook position has to be connected to the first and the hook has to pass from one foot to the other by splitting it, and then to the first one by splitting it again.

 .. _tracking_points:

 Tracking Points
 '''''''''''''''
 It is possible to automatically track specific regions in a sequence of images by using the Tracker tool (|tracker|).
 The results of the tool are a series of hooks that can be used to link an object to another (see above).

 When selected the Tracker tool (|tracker|) allows you to define one or several regions in an image by defining a center and a size; regions can also be connected to one another to better track points having a visual geometrical relationship.
 The region defined with the tool defines both the pattern that the tracking system will try to recognize in the following images, and the size of the area where it will look for it (approximately twice the region).

 Once areas to be tracked are defined in the first frame of a range, it is possible to automatically tracks the regions in a selected range, by specifying the following options:

-- Threshold sets the amount of difference between the defined pattern and the recognized one.
+- **Threshold** sets the amount of difference between the defined pattern and the recognized one.
 When using low values, the tracking system will look for an area with an almost identical pattern, and when using high values, for an area that can be quite different from the original one.
 This means that if the value is too low, it’s likely the tracking will fail on certain images; if too high, the tracking may follow the wrong areas.

-- Sensitivity sets how often the defined pattern has to be updated according to the variation it may have in the following images.
+- **Sensitivity** sets how often the defined pattern has to be updated according to the variation it may have in the following images.
 For the maximum value, the pattern will be updated after each image is tracked.

-- Variable Region Size, when activated, will look for the defined pattern considering also the different sizes that it can have in the following images.
+- **Variable Region Size**, when activated, will look for the defined pattern considering also the different sizes that it can have in the following images.

-- Include Background, when activated, considers the background as part of the defined pattern.
+- **Include Background**, when activated, considers the background as part of the defined pattern.
 It can be deactivated when tracking an element whose background does not affect the pattern, such as a blue screen background.

 .. tip:: **To define a region to be tracked:**